Option & Derivatives Pricing

 V0 = e-rT EQ[Payoff]

-Fundamental theorem of asset pricing and martingale methods.
+Fundamental theorem of asset pricing.

-Mean-variance ideas extend from portfolio construction to beta-based premia tests.
+Mean-variance ideas extend to beta-based premia tests.

 E[Ri] - Rf = βi(E[Rm] - Rf)

-Markowitz (portfolio theory) and Sharpe (CAPM), Nobel Prize lineage.
+Markowitz and Sharpe lineage.

 Based at the School of Economics, Beijing Institute of Technology, meemlab.cc focuses on theoretical modeling, numerical methods, and empirical research in financial asset pricing.
-Option pricing sits at the center of our agenda, extending into stochastic volatility, interest-rate derivatives, credit risk, and high-frequency microstructure.

 We believe the dialogue between rigorous mathematical models and real market data is key to understanding how asset prices form.
-The group maintains long-term collaborations with universities and financial institutions worldwide, and trains researchers with both theoretical depth and engineering capability.

 Our joint paper on American option pricing under rough volatility has been accepted by a top-tier journal.